-Thereafter, ahbez released only one more single during the remainder of his lifetime — a home-made 45 on Elefunt Records, “Divine Melody” b/w “Richard Milhaus” (a double-shot of bloated hippy intrigue from 1971).
-The A-side of this single was released again in 1980 (with a song titled “Blessed Be the One” on the B-side) and again in 1981 as a square-shaped picture disc.
+From 1970 onward, ahbez released very little.
+There was a 1971 home-made 45 on Elefunt Records, “Divine Melody” b/w “Richard Milhaus,” which was little more than bloated hippy intrigue.
+The A-side of this single was released again in 1980 (with a song titled “Blessed Be the One” on the B-side) and again in 1982 as a square-shaped flexi-disc (minus the B-side).
+There was also the ridiculous “Salutation,” sung by Knarig M. Boyadjian, the B-side of a tribute 45 to Queen Elizabeth II’s silver jubilee in 1977.
 Thereafter ahbez faded into obscurity, but never stopped recording entirely.

 He passed away on March 4, 1995 due to injuries incurred from an auto accident.
 At the time of his death, ahbez had been working on a book and album titled The Scriptures of the Golden Age.
 Only a small sampling of various prose and poetry have been found from the book, while his last collaborator Joe Romersa retains an archive of over 100 songs (in various states of completion) recorded for the Scriptures of the Golden Age project.
 Unfortunately ahbez’s estate has blocked Romersa from releasing this material to the public.
 Perhaps with more light shed on the talent and legacy of eden ahbez, public demand can one day force its release.
 Until then, “The Secret of Love,” “Nature Girl,” “Anna Was Mine” and “The Path” — from the Scriptures of the Golden Age sessions — have been released; these on a posthumous CD put out by the ahbez estate titled Echoes from Nature Boy, featuring an additonal six ahbez cover songs by Lawrence Welk guitarist Buddy Merrill, plus one demo tape of ahbez singing the endearing “No Bums Allowed.”